-Digital television services in the United Kingdom were launched in 1998 from terrestrial transmitters (DTT) and satellite (DST).
-The Broadcasting Act of 1996 sets out a framework for the licensing of digital terrestrial multiplexes and an industry interest group has been established to coordinate the establishment of digital television in the United Kingdom.
-The British Government has allocated six multiplexes for DTT: two and one-half of these multiplexes were reserved for the BBC, ITV, Channel 4, S4C and Channel 5, three were awarded to ONdigital (which is a joint venture of Carlton Communications PLC and Granada Group PLC) and the other one-half was awarded to S4C Digital Network.
-The Company has been awarded the digital transmission contract for the digital transmission contract for the other two multiplexes.
+Digital television services in the United Kingdom were launched in 1998 from terrestrial transmitters and satellite.
+The Broadcasting Act of 1996 sets out a framework for the licensing of multiple television channels on a single digital frequency transmission, and an industry interest group has been established to coordinate the establishment of digital television in the United Kingdom.
+The British Government has allocated six multiplexes for digital terrestrial transmitters: two and one-half of these multiplexes were reserved for the BBC, ITV, Channel 4, S4C and Channel 5, three were awarded to ONdigital, a joint venture of Carlton Communications PLC and Granada Group PLC, and the other one-half was awarded to S4C Digital Network.
+We have been awarded the digital transmission contract for the four multiplexes held by the BBC and ONdigital, while NTL has been awarded the digital transmission contract for the other two multiplexes.

 Build-out of digital terrestrial transmission equipment in the United Kingdom is being based on existing analog terrestrial infrastructure, including transmission sites and towers.
-In the initial phase of the rollout of digital terrestrial transmission equipment, 81 analog transmission sites and towers will be upgraded with new transmitters and associated systems required to support DTT.
+In the initial phase of the deployment of digital terrestrial transmission equipment, 81 analog transmission sites and towers will be upgraded with new transmitters and associated systems required to support digital terrestrial broadcasting.
 Digital broadcasts from these sites are expected to reach approximately 90% of the U.K. population.
 It is expected that additional sites will continue to be upgraded until the "vast majority" of viewers can receive digital broadcasts.